PET Rapid Image Reconstruction Challenge (PETRIC): Materials and methods

 \subsection{Metrics and thresholds}

 {\operatorname{RMSE}} {\operatorname{MEAN}}

 Each entry to the challenge was evaluated on metrics based on the object as a whole, the background and specific volumes of interest (VOI).
-They all use the voxel-wise root mean-squared-error (RMSE) computed in region $\set W$ with respect to the reference $r$, and the mean of image $x$ for region $\set R_i$, as building blocks.
+They all use the voxel-wise root mean-squared-error (RMSE) of image $x$ computed in region $\set R$ with respect to the reference image $r$: and the mean of image $x$ for region $\set R$, as building blocks.

-We required three conditions for an algorithm to be \enquote{converged}.
+We required three conditions for an image $\theta$ to satisfy the convergence criteria.
 First, the RMSE of the whole object satisfies Second, the background RMSE satisfies Third, in each VOI $\set R_i$ the AEM (absolute error of the mean) satisfies Here $r$ denotes the converged BSREM reference image, $\set W$ the marginally eroded whole object VOI, $\set B$ the background VOI and $\set R_i$ specific VOIs (“tumors”, “spheres”, “white/gray matter”, etc.).
+Note that metrics therefore only took into account regions of interest in the phantom and excluded the non-radioactive background.
+The thresholds were chosen to be well-below clinically accepted variation while avoiding being too stringent and depend on numerical errors.
+In particular, ``converged" images were visually very similar, except possibly in the non-radioactive background.